Scattering and absorption of ultracold atoms by nanotubes: Interatomic Interactions

-The loss curve is non-trivial showing a wide range of loss rates but the agreement with experiment is good.
-Atoms are accelerated towards the tube and the slow initial loss rate increases as atoms are rapidly removed from the BEC.
-This generates collective oscillations in the trap, shown in the inset of Fig.\ \ref{fig:becloss}, along with sounds waves and phase gradients that can produce interference patterns.
-The subsequent fast loss rate flattens into a plateau; at this point very few atoms are near the trap center due to the in-trap oscillations.
-Finally for $t\gtrsim 0.05$\:s we see a relatively slower loss rate; at this point most of the atoms have been absorbed so the repulsive inter-atomic interactions, and hence the quantum pressure are weaker.
+Analysis of the simulation dynamics reveals that atoms are accelerated towards the tube and the slow initial loss rate increases as atoms are rapidly removed from the BEC.
+This generates collective oscillations in the trap, shown in the inset of Fig.\ \ref{fig:becloss}, along with sound waves and phase gradients that can produce interference patterns.
+The subsequent fast loss rate flattens into a plateau; at this point very few atoms are near the trap centre due to the collective oscillations.
+Finally for $t\gtrsim 0.05\:$s we see a slower loss rate; at this point most of the atoms have been absorbed so the repulsive interatomic interactions, and hence loss rates, are lower.

-For comparison, we also show a simulation with no inter-atomic interactions [Fig \ref{fig:becloss}, magenta curve].
+For comparison, we also show a simulation with the dielectric potential and no interatomic interactions [Fig.\ \ref{fig:becloss}, magenta curve].
 All other parameters remain the same.
-We see a classic exponential decay, with a loss rate that is significantly slower than in the experiment.
-This reveals that the interactions are important, since they increase the quantum pressure of the wavefunction on the tube.
-We note that the very simple model for the CP potential is sufficient to describe the experimental data.
+We see a simple exponential decay, with a loss rate that is significantly slower than in the experiment, revealing the importance of atomic interactions \cite{Cornish2009}.